 The reason is obvious.
 There are unavoidable losses due to resistance (viscous and wave-making) and other factors such as losses in the engine-shafting mechanism, wave-induced events in the slipstream and cavitation.
 The following figure depicts the geometric details of pitch.

 Understanding Rake and Skew for ship propeller design

-As discussed earlier in the context of reference frame, rake is deviation in X-Z plane ‘longitudinally’ in the shaft direction.
-When the blade is raked forward, that is in the direction of shaft axis towards fore end, it is called Negative Rake.
+As discussed earlier in the context of the reference frame, the rake is a deviation in X-Z plane ‘longitudinally’ in the shaft direction.
+When the blade is raked forward, that is in the direction of the shaft axis towards fore-end, it is called Negative Rake.
 Conversely, when it is raked aft, it is called Positive Rake (See Figure).

 We now shift our reference to the Y-Z plane (which appears when we look at the ship propeller surface from behind).
 The blade appears to be ‘Skewed’, that is, bent or twisted sideways.
-Skew of a propeller is clearly shown in the following figure.
+The skew of a propeller is clearly shown in the following figure.

 There are practically two types of skew: Balanced and unbalanced.

 - The former is skew within lesser limits, where the generator line intersects the datum line at least two points.
 These types of ship propellers are known as ‘moderately skewed’.

 - On the other hand, unbalanced skew is a higher degree of deviation where the generator line intersects the reference line at not more than one point (considerably higher range of skew).
 They are said to be ‘heavily skewed’.

 The following figure gives an illustration of the two types of skew.